jzthree/mini_projects/README.md

 ### order.tsp.R:
 Heatmap ordering is usually done with hierarchical clustering.
-Hierarchical clustering are not designed to give an optimal ordering so it is often tricky to get a good visualization.
+Hierarchical clustering is not designed to give an optimal ordering so it is often tricky to get a good visualization.
 This script find an 'optimal' order the by minimizing the sum of distances between neighbors in the heatmap.
 This problem is equivalent to a Hamiltonian path problem which reduce to a special case of traveling salseman problem.
 So this script calls a binary of a TSP solver Concorde to find the ordering.
 It is usually very fast and give good vis for me.
 It is especially suitable for data with sequential structure.

 ### poissonLikDist.py: